Kadiryanik/env-configs/README.md

 ```
 Make sure the vim version is higher than **8**.
 You can check *vim-version.txt* file for my vim version.
 Also there is a binary **vim** which installed by *ubuntu 18.04 x64*.
 You can get the latest version with following commands.
-Also you can get and compile latest version from source code of [vim](https://github.com/vim/vim).
+Also you can get and compile latest version from source code of [vim][vim-official].
 ```sh
     $ sudo add-apt-repository ppa:jonathonf/vim
     $ sudo apt-get update && sudo apt-get install vim